-We designed this gambling impact review to help achieve these objectives and strengthen our communities.
+We hope this document will help achieve these objectives and strengthen our communities.

 Stigma around gambling harm remains prevalent, causing many Nova Scotians to hesitate in speaking out.
 For this reason, the names of our interviewees have not been disclosed.
 We look forward to a time when people can speak their truths openly and be received with understanding.
 It is crucial to have conversations about gambling and its impacts.